Nicolas-mahe/ansible-windows/labs/extra-labs/extra-lab_02.md

           version: 7.7.0.0
         - name: OscarNGReports
           group: OscarNG
-          version: 7.0.1.0
+          version: 7.1.1.1
         - name: OscarNGReportUtil
           group: OscarNG
           version: 1.0.0.37
       custom_tasks:
         before:
           - uninstall_telerik
+          - configuration_item
           - cms_check
         after:
           - cms_check
 ```

+For the next steps you can use this page as reference : https://jinja.palletsprojects.com/en/3.0.x/templates/#list-of-builtin-filters

-2) Find the number of entry in the oscarng_versions using the appropriate jinja filter
+2) Find the number of entry in the oscarng_versions using the appropriate jinja filter ( length )

-3) Sort the list by major version desc then minor version desc the appropriate jinja filter
+3) Sort the list by major version desc then minor version desc the appropriate jinja filter ( sort with an attribute )

-4) Find custom tasks before for 7.5.3.14 version using the appropriate jinja filter
+4) Find the item in the list with version 7.5.3.14 using the appropriate jinja filter ( select )

-5) Create a task to loop through the oscarng_version list and display the author Michelin ID for each the appropriate jinja filter
+5) Get only the custom_task for oscarng version 7.7.0.0 using the appropriate jinja filter ( select then map )

 ### Custom module implemntation